 Questions from mechanics could be solved easily by the combination of Laws of conservation of energy, Newton’s laws, Equation of continuity, Work energy theorem, Laws of conservation of momentum and Bernoulli’s theorem.
 These topics have applications in other chapters of Physics too.
 Therefore, they are probably the most important topics that you need to focus on.

-2. Electricity and magnetism: Due to its vastness and the level of difficulty, this unit is very crucial for both JEE Mains and Advanced.
+2. Electricity and magnetism: Due to its vastness and the level of difficulty, this unit is very crucial for both JEE Main and Advanced.
 Every year lots of questions are asked in JEE from this unit.
 You don’t have to worry much about physics in JEE if you practice and prepare well for this unit.
 You can expect lots of questions from capacitance, coulombs law, and its applications.

 Don’t get scared of complicated circuit problems and try to understand the fundamentals for reducing complicated electrical circuits into simpler ones.
 Practice several questions from Kirchhoff’s laws and series-parallel circuit reduction and also don’t ignore the theoretical aspects of the topic.
 Memorise all the formulas and practice several questions from electrostatics, Motional EMF, and magnetostatics.